 Fit and Pedal Friendliness

 The fit of the Mescal shorts is designed with pedaling efficiency in mind.
 The shorts have a shorter inseam and a slimmer, more performance oriented fit than most of the competition.
 If you are a cross-country, trail, or all-mountain rider who enjoys the climbs just as much as the descents, then the Mescal has the fit and pedal friendliness you're looking for.
-The Club Ride Crush shorts are the same length as the Mescal, sharing the 2nd shortest fit behind the Patagonia Dirt Craft.
+The Patagonia Dirt Roamer and Patagonia Dirt Craft both share a similarly short fit to the Mescal.

 The Mescal is a serious performance oriented piece of mountain bike apparel.
 Every aspect of their design seems to be intended to improve your riding experience, and the fit is no exception.

 The shorts have been designed to contour ergonomically to the rider in the seated pedaling position.
 The slim fit also helps to reduce drag or catching on trailside obstacles as there is little excess material.
 The shorter inseam puts the hem just at the top of the knee when standing and a bit above when pedaling, providing a friction-free and unrestricted pedal stroke.
 The back of the hem of the shorts is even contoured up slightly to reduce the likelihood of the shorts making contact with the back of your knee while pedaling.

 The 4-way stretch fabric also provides adequate give for virtually unrestricted freedom of movement.
 Other shorts in our test section, like the Race Face Trigger and the 100% Airmatic offer excellent pedal friendliness due to the softness of their fabrics, but their fit isn't quite as dialed as the Mescal.
 They come in sizes XS through XXL, and they fit true to size.
 They have a pretty slim fit, and Kitsbow recommends sizing up if you are interested in a looser fit.